Be a good Do-bee and wipe down that equipment after use.

 -Avoid contact with your skin during the cleaning process.

-If you don’t want to come in contact with these compounds
+If you don’t want to come in contact with these compounds:

 -Wear complete gloves that cover the hands, like gardening gloves that have a water barrier on the hands.
+Many full-hand, weight-lifting gloves work well due to the material thickness.

--Hand washing on your way out, and even during your visit is a positive step.
+-Hand washing on your way out, and even during your visit, is a positive step.

 Select References